HOMELAND DEFENSE AND HOMELAND SECURITY

 "The best way to avoid danger is to be in a capacity to withstand it" (James Madison)

-Weakness invites insult.
-This is more than true with respect to national security and homeland security.
-The homefront for any nation has always been a key area of vulnerability when it comes to national security because the rules of engagement are uncertain.
-Domestic security, "domestic ops," or CONUS (for Continental US) operations, as well as any number of other assorted terms for homefront security, are all part of a relatively imperfect and constitutionally unsettled tradecraft characterized by numerous controversies, debates, and a somewhat sordid history.
-Every effort, to be sure, is made to operate within constitutional frameworks since the military regards it as the ultimate taboo to be involved in spying on domestic citizens.
+Only under certain circumstances is the military allowed to be involved in homeland security.
+Military intervention on the homefront is called homeland defense, and it represents something which is a main part of national security but should never be confused with homeland security.
+A homefront always contains key areas of vulnerability and the rules of engagement are almost always uncertain.
+Domestic security, "domestic ops," defense support of civil authorities (DSCA), or CONUS (for Continental US) operations, as well as any number of other assorted terms for homefront security, are all part of a relatively imperfect and constitutionally unsettled tradecraft characterized by numerous controversies, debates, and a somewhat sordid history.
+Every effort, to be sure, is made to operate within constitutional frameworks since the military regards it as the ultimate taboo to be involved in operations against domestic citizens.
 The history of this subject is indeed a story worth telling, but far more important is understanding current policy practice on the role of national security actors (like the military) in domestic affairs.

 Following the attacks of 9/11, the executive branch made a policy decision to distinguish between homeland security and homeland defense.
 Homeland security would involve a "concerted national effort to prevent terrorist attacks, reduce America's vulnerability, and minimize the damage and recover from attacks that do occur."
 Homeland defense would involve the "protection of US sovereignty, territory, domestic population, and critical defense infrastructure against external threats and aggression, or other threats as directed by the President."
 Condron (2008) has said this is a blurry distinction because defense and security are understood to be synonymous, and applying two synonymous terms to two different concepts can lead to confusion.
 Homeland security is understood to conceptualize security as prevention and repair, whereas the concept of defense has traditionally entailed a wider range of options (e.g., both active and defensive operations).
 Blurring the distinction even more are growing exceptions to the Posse Comitatus Act (a law passed in 1878 in response to the alleged excesses of federal troops in the South during the Reconstruction Era).
 This law restricts (but does not prohibit) federal military assets from performing traditional law enforcement functions.
 According to Porto (1997), the Posse Comitatus Act would likely be violated if military personnel "assisted in civilian law enforcement by making arrests, searching persons and/or property, seizing evidence, investigating crimes, interviewing witnesses, pursuing escaped civilian prisoners, and searching an area for suspects."